Xendi/TrinketRover/README.md

 Sonar Echo Pin - 			Nano Pin D12
 Right Servo Data Pin - 			Nano Pin D4
 Left Servo Data Pin - 			Nano Pin D2
-Power: 4xAA 1.2V NiMH Rechargeables  	Nano 5V/GND    (NB do NOT connect regular alkaline AA batteries directly to 5V, you could fry the Arduino due to the higher voltage!)
+Power: 4xAA 1.5V  			Nano Vin/GND

 We sourced continuous rotation servo motors for almost the same price as regular ones, so you don't have to modify your own!
 They will still use the Adafruit Softservo library, so be sure to install it to your Arduino IDE hardware folder: